marisolosman/marisolosman.github.io/_teaching/2017-teaching-3.md

 location: "Buenos Aires, Argentina"
 ---

+Positions obtained by open and competitive selection processess.
+On leave from August 2021 until March 2024.

+Posisition obtained in the period 2017-present

 3-year position obtained by open and competitive selection processes.
 Since August 2023.
 On leave From August 2023 until March 2024.

 3.5-year position obtained by open and competitive selection processes.
 March 2020-August 2023.
 On leave from August 2021 until August 2023.